fixme-lausanne/mpd-wsgi/README.md

 # MPD WSGI
-This is a simple HTTP interface for mpd with a simple client side interface.
+This is a project to manage an mpd server by using a HTTP wrapper around the mpc client.

 #Server side code
 ##Dependencies